mtwasetku-ui/physioto/src/content/blog/mobile-physiotherapy-home-visits.md

 ### Initial Assessment (First Visit)

 The first visit is the most important.
-Michael begins with a structured clinical history — understanding your condition, what has been tried before, what your daily life looks like, and what you want to be able to do that you currently cannot.
+Micheal begins with a structured clinical history — understanding your condition, what has been tried before, what your daily life looks like, and what you want to be able to do that you currently cannot.
 He will then conduct a physical assessment appropriate to your presentation — which may include balance testing, strength assessment, range of motion measurement, postural observation, and gait analysis.
 He will also review your home environment for relevant hazards or factors affecting your condition.

 ### Hands-On Treatment